Friday Flash Fiction

 EDITOR'S CHOICE

-Each week, our editor selects a story or (occasionally) a poem as 'Editor's Choice'.
+Each week, our editor selected a story or (occasionally) a poem as 'Editor's Choice'.

-Since Friday Flash Fiction began in September 2013, 100-word stories have remained its 'beating heart'.
+Since Friday Flash Fiction began in September 2013, 100-word stories were its 'beating heart'.

 We have a FACEBOOK PAGE where regular contributors can share ideas and discuss stories.
 Why not join in?